Longtime municipal officials stepping down

 Castle Pines council member serving from 2017

 First elected in 2017, Roger Hudson worked to champion local businesses that form the backbone of Castle Pines.
 Hudson and his family moved to Castle Pines when he became the chief communications officer for the Colorado Department of Corrections in 2013.
 He has since held similar executive communications positions with the Colorado attorney general and several political campaigns.
-Hudson is an entrepreneur and small business owner.
+Roger is an entrepreneur and a small business owner.
 His companies specialize in communications, nonprofits, political campaigns, and governmental advocacy.
-Like a growing number of Coloradan, he knows the importance of fiscal responsibility, planning for the future and self-reliance.

 John MarriottJohn Marriott